reason for job change

 4) Show respect for the job

-Even if your previous job did not meet your expectations, it is important to demonstrate respect and gratitude towards the experience gained.
+Even if your previous job did not meet your expectations, it is essential to demonstrate respect and gratitude towards the experience gained.
 Highlight the skills, knowledge, and professional growth you acquired in your previous role.

 5) Speak positively